Consensys/mythx-docs/docs/source/tools/mythx-cli/index.rst

 The MythX CLI runs on Python 3.6+, including 3.8-dev and pypy.

-To get started, simply run
+To get started, run:

 .. code-block:: console

     $ pip install mythx-cli

-Advanced Usage
+Advanced usage
 --------------

 For in-depth details on how to use the MythX CLI, alternative ways to install